bluemellophone/JDKK-Protocol/README.txt

 --------------------- Ballot Structure ---------------------

 Base = ceil( log_2( X ) ) + 1
-L = 2 ^ (Base * Candidate Number)
+Ballot = 2 ^ (Base * Candidate Number)

 --------------- Vote Validation and Auditing ---------------

-Upon the completion of the vote, the server administrator will publish on the web the following table:
+Upon the completion of the vote, the server administrator will publish on the web the following table (public.txt):

    Encode^BASE^64( Public Key 1 ) -> Homomorphically Encrypted Ballot 1 -> Encode^BASE^64( Signature of Ballot 1 )
    Encode^BASE^64( Public Key 2 ) -> Homomorphically Encrypted Ballot 2 -> Encode^BASE^64( Signature of Ballot 2 )
    .
    .
    .
    Encode^BASE^64( Public Key T ) -> Homomorphically Encrypted Ballot T -> Encode^BASE^64( Signature of Ballot T )  ( Where T = Number of Votes Casted and T <= X )

-      Homomorphic Sum of all Encrypted Ballots
+   Homomorphic Sum of all Encrypted Ballots -> Homomoprhic Private Key

-Any user can find their hashed public key in the table and verify that their signature of the encrypted ballot is authentic.
+Any user can find their public key in the table and verify that their signature of the encrypted ballot is authentic.
 If the signature is authentic, then their ballot must also be correct becuase only the user should have access to their private key.
 If the signature is not authentic, then the user can recall the election.

 With all cast ballots published and the sum of the homomorphic ciphertexts also published, then the sum can be verified by any person wishing to do so.
+Finally, the homomorphic private key is published so that the community can collectively verify the vote and the total sum.
+This scheme only works as long as the public keys have no personal identifying information associated with them.
+It should be stressed that SIS is a trusted authority because they are the one entity that organizes voter registration.

-The server administrator will therefore, not be able to manufacture a fake student without RPI's SIS system detecting a false voter because SIS can audit the published public key hashes.
+The server administrator will be able to manufacture a fake student without RPI's SIS system detecting a false voter public key.
+The server adminsitrator will also not be able to change a ballot for a particular student because it would be detectable by the voter; only the voter maintains their own private key and therefore only a voter can sign their ballot.
+The server administrator will also not be able to add registered voters who decide not to actually vote because they can detect their vote being cast.
+In conclusion, the server administrator will not be able to manufacture election results because at the end of the election the homomorphic private key is also published; this may seem as counterintuitive but we are willing to have a perfectly auditable election at the expense of overhead and the slightly increased chance of voter coercion.

+--------------- Conclusion ---------------

+The election results are stored in public.txt and the homomorphic sum is stored in votes.txt.
+The following three things are published at the end of the election:
+   - public.txt
+   - votes.txt
+   - homomorphic.private